nithyashree-n27/nithyashree-n27.github.io/README.md

   </div>

   <footer>
-    © 2025 Nithyashree.
-Built with 💻 and ☁️
+    © 2025 Nithyashree N. Built with 💻 and ☁️
   </footer>

   <script>